azevecaio/qradar-qid/README.md

 ## Configuration change
 Get the file qradar-template.xlsx as a template or model and fill with your application data

-Move or rename config_example.ini and fill with your information
+Move or rename config_example.ini to config.ini and fill with your information

 ## Execution
 * python main.py